 The PhD program requires

-- 6 half courses in the first year including:
+- 13 half courses in the first and second year including:

-- Comprehensive exams in the first and second fields completed in the Fall of the second year (view guidelines)
+- Comprehensive exams in the summer of the second year (view guidelines in the Political Science graduate handbook)

-- Thesis proposal completed in the second year
+- Thesis proposal completed in the third year